John Pateman has worked in public libraries for 40 years in a number of different roles ranging from Library Assistant to Chief Librarian.

 I’m member of the City Council of my home town, Moss (28 000 inhabitants), very nicely situated by the Oslo Fjord, 60 km south east of Oslo.
 My party is a small, but rather lively radical (ex-)Maoist party, the Red Electoral Alliance (RV).

-Paul’s current research includes educational applications of the World Wide Web, e-learning and Web accessibility.
-Paul has written a text on e-learning entitled Delivering e-learning for Information Services in Higher Education, available from Chandos Publishing in addition to articles and monographs on his research interests.
-Paul’s PhD (in progress) is focused on part-time distributed study in an e-learning context (Manchester Metropolitan University).
+Paul has written a text on e-learning entitled Delivering e-learning for Information Services in Higher Education, available from Chandos Publishing, in addition to articles, chapter contributions and conference papers on his research interests.
+Paul’s PhD was focused on part-time distributed study in an E-Learning context (Manchester Metropolitan University).

-Paul is also an active trades union steward having been involved in both UNISON and the UCU.
+Paul is an active trades union branch official, having been involved in UNISON and currently, UCU.

 ISC Contributors / former editorial board members